-"219(C)...The obvious conclusion that emerges from the above information is that in none of the four grades the strength of Maratha Class employees is touching the proportion to their population in the State which is based on various sources is estimated at average 30%.
-So an also. their presence in administration is more at the lower grades of "C" and "D" and have a comparatively lesser existence and role in decision making levels of State administration in "A" and "B" grades..."
+"219(C)...The obvious conclusion that emerges from the above information is that in none of the four grades the strength of Maratha Class employees is touching proportion to their population State which is based on various sources is estimated at average 30%. an their presence in administration is more at the lower grades of "C" and "D" have a comparatively lesser existence and role in decision making levels of State administration in "A" and "B" grades..."